ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xII.md

   > Parameters are like variables, and arguments are like values.

 ### Define a Function
 Note that when Python runs the code, it doesn't initially run the function body. **The header of the function definition loads into the computer's memory the knowledge that there exists a function defined on that line.** The body of the function isn't run until it's called from somewhere else in the code.
-And at that time execution will jump to the begining line of the function body.
+And at that time execution will jump to the beginning line of the function body.

 > 🤖Define a function: Hey, there exists a function called ××××.
 Just keep that in mind for now.
 > 🤖Call a function: Hey, remember the function that I told you about earlier?
 Go ahead and run it now.